PRIS-CV/DemoFusion/README.md

 images = pipe(prompt, negative_prompt=negative_prompt,
               height=3072, width=3072, view_batch_size=16, stride=64,
               num_inference_steps=50, guidance_scale=7.5,
-              cosine_scale_1=3, cosine_scale_2=1, cosine_scale_3=1, sigma=1,
+              cosine_scale_1=3, cosine_scale_2=1, cosine_scale_3=1, sigma=0.8,
               multi_decoder=True, show_image=True
              )
 ```
-- Please feel free to change the prompt and resolution.
-Default hyper-parameters are recommended.
-For specific impacts of each hyper-parameters, please refer to Appendix C
-                in the DemoFusion paper.
+- Please feel free to try different prompts and resolutions.
+- Default hyper-parameters are recommended, but they may not be optimal for all cases.
+For specific impacts of each hyper-parameter, please refer to Appendix C in the DemoFusion paper.
+- The code was cleaned before the release.
+If you encounter any issues, please contact us.
-- Example codes can also be found in `demo.ipynb`.
+- A use case can be found in `demo.ipynb`.

 ## Citation